davidjimenezphd/sharingGroupML_DL/README.md

 > *If I have an idea and you have an idea, we both have an idea.
 But, what happen if we share it?...
 > We have TWO ideas!!
 Wow*

-## Next Session
+## Upcoming Session
 > **Room D+i, 11:00h - 13:30h, Rúa Fonte das Abelleiras, s/n - Edificio CITEXVI**
-### 23/05/2018 - Brainstorming Session: "A multi-expert system for robust biometrics solutions".
-> ***Due to IP conflicts we can't allow external atendees into this session, sorry!
-Keep tuned for the upcoming challenge on Adversarial Attacks!!***
+### 28/06/2018 - Workshop Session II : "Adversarial Attacks and Defenses.
+A practical challenge"** (date to be confirmed)

-[//]: # (> In this workshop we will talk about how to generate adversarial examples that drastically fool deep learning architectures.
-We will also review the most recent techniques to reduce its influence.)
+> In the previous session of this workshop we talked about how to generate adversarial examples that drastically fool machine learning systems.
+We also reviewed the most recent techniques to reduce its influence.
+In the next session we will practice all these concepts in a challenge-mode hands-on-lab.
-[//]: # (**By David de la Iglesia)
+**Co-organized by David de la Iglesia and David Jiménez *from the Multimodal Infomation Area @ Gradiant***.

 > To attend, please send an email to:
 > djcabello@gradiant.org